ArturTan/Projekt1/README.md

 And so on...

-The above function is implemented in the "customized_hack_power.py" via the instance of the child ("RealHackerman") base class ("Hackerman") with the overwritten funcion ("phrase_power_counter").
+The above function is implemented in the "customized_hack_power.py" via the instance of the child ("RealHackerman") base class ("Hackerman") with the overwritten function ("phrase_power_counter").